Interface Query

 • setHint

 Set a query property or hint.
-The hints elements may be used to specify query properties and hints.
-Properties defined by this specification must be observed by the provider.
+Properties defined by this specification must be observed by the persistence provider.
 Vendor-specific hints that are not recognized by a provider must be silently ignored.
-Portable applications should not rely on the standard timeout hint.
-Depending on the database in use and the locking mechanisms used by the provider, this hint may or may not be observed.
+Portable applications should not rely on the standard timeout hint; depending on the database in use and the locking mechanisms used by the provider, this hint may or may not be observed.

 Parameters: